As I walked

 substance of the books I would be buying in Dublin bookshops in years to come,

 books that were the poetry of the old clay I used to live with so familiarly.
-I didn't know either that I
+I didn't know either that I would meet the

-"The Fretful Midge" and realise that it did happen.
+Midge" and realise that it did happen.

 SOMETIMES I sit at a top-floor window